 Who does not know the name of this cartoon?

 Is there on the planet someone who does not call him Mickey Mouse?
 Well, it does.
 In many cases, languages choose to adopt the name Mickey phonetically: Miki.
 Much better!
 Some even dare to do it with his surname “Maus”.
-However, in German, it is not, it actually the translation of mouse.
+However, in German, it is not, it the translation of mouse.
 So it does Czech Myšák, Hungarian Egér, Finnish Hiiri, or Turkish Fare among others.

 “In my country, we do not call it…”